 Objects selected as Active Bodies may also be animated in which case they will follow the animation while also being influenced by the Phoenix simulation.
-A speedboat simulation is a great example of this mutual interaction in action - the speedboat is heavily affected by the the water while also able to cut through the waves and produce large amounts of foam.
-You can balance between the influence of the animation and the fluid from an Active Body's Per-Node properties' Original Animation Influence option.
+A speedboat simulation is a great example of this mutual interaction in action - the speedboat is heavily affected by the water while also able to cut through the waves and produce large amounts of foam.
+You can balance between the influence of the animation and the fluid from an Active Body's right click properties' Original Animation Influence option.

 The Download button below provides you with an archive containing the start and end scenes.